phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-write-a-use-case-article.md

-# 🧠 How to Write a Use Case Article
+# How to Write a Use Case Article

 A use case article tells a story — it shows how a specific API can solve a real-world problem for a real user.
 This is not just about what the API does, but why it matters and how it can be applied.

 This guide walks you through writing a compelling and technically sound use case article.

-## 🧭 1.
-Define the Problem
+## 1. Define the problem

 Start with a relatable, real-world challenge.
 Help readers understand the context before the API comes into play.